 Oʻahu: Royal Hawaiian Shopping Center free hula performance and many other cultural performances in The Royal Grove.
 More info: Events at Royal Hawaiian Center

-The venue is located on Waikīkī Beach, between Uluniu and Liliʻuokalani Avenues, makai (oceanside) of the large banyan tree.
-The pau hula is defined by a lava rock wall with a large performance area.
-Paid parking is available a few blocks away, on the streets surrounding Kapiʻolani Park or at the Honolulu Zoo on Kapahula Avenue.
+Oʻahu Pā Hula (hula mound) in Waikīkī.
+The shows listed below take place at the pa hula on Waikīkī Beach—weather permitting or unless Kalakaua is closed by a parade or street fair.
+It’s located on Kalākaua between Uluniu and Liliʻuokalani Avenues, makai (oceanside) of the large banyan tree.
+The pā hula is defined by a lava rock wall with a large performance area.
+Metered parking is available on the streets surrounding Kapiʻolani Park or at the Honolulu Zoo on Kapahula Avenue.

 Another place to see hula are at annual hula competitions and festivals.
 Scroll down for some of the major hula festivals throughout Hawaiʻi.